Update by user Mar 29, 2017

 The moral to this story is Google everything on your quotes/bills right there and don't leave anything in your car there that you don't want stolen.
 I'm a pissed off victim who will paint the entire Internet with this story until I feel I have been made whole again.

-Review about: Firestone Complete Auto Care Car Repair.
+Product or Service Mentioned: Firestone Complete Auto Care Car Repair.

 Reason of review: Pricing issue.